RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>57</sup> And it came to pass, that, as they went in the way, a certain [man] said unto him, Lord, I will follow thee whithersoever thou goest.
 <sup>58</sup> And Jesus said unto him, Foxes have holes, and birds of the air [have] nests; but the Son of man hath not where to lay [his] head.
 <sup>59</sup> And he said unto another, Follow me.
 But he said, Lord, suffer me first to go and bury my father.
 <sup>60</sup>  Jesus said unto him, Let the dead bury their dead: but go thou and preach the kingdom of God.
 <sup>61</sup> And another also said, Lord, I will follow thee; but let me first go bid them farewell, which are at home at my house.
-<sup>62</sup> And Jesus said unto him, No man, having put his hand to the plough, and looking back , is fit for the kingdom of God.
+<sup>62</sup> And Jesus said unto him, No man, having put his hand to the plough, and looking back, is fit for the kingdom of God.
 ## Chapter 10

 <sup>1</sup>  After these things the Lord appointed other seventy also, and sent them two and two before his face into every city and place, whither he himself would come.
 <sup>2</sup> Therefore said he unto them, The harvest truly [is] great, but the labourers [are] few: pray ye therefore the Lord of the harvest, that he would send forth labourers into his harvest.
 <sup>3</sup> Go your ways: behold, I send you forth as lambs among wolves.
 <sup>4</sup> Carry neither purse, nor scrip, nor shoes: and salute no man by the way.